Plant cream

-Plant cream is an imitation of dairy cream made without dairy products, and thus vegan.
+Plant cream is a dairy-free version of dairy cream, and thus vegan.
 It is typically produced by grinding plant material into a thick liquid to which gums are added to imitate the viscosity and mouthfeel of cream.
 Common varieties are soy cream, coconut cream, and cashew cream.
 It is used as a dessert topping and in many other dishes and beverages.

-Some imitation cream contains a mixture of non-dairy and dairy ingredients.
-For instance, Cool Whip includes some milk; Elmlea sells both fully plant-based and mixed imitation creams.
+Some dairy cream substitutes contain a mixture of non-dairy and dairy ingredients.
+For instance, Cool Whip includes some milk; Elmlea sells both fully plant-based and mixed creams.

 As of 1998, plant cream was similar in price to double cream but more expensive than single cream.

 Whipped toppings are 'fat foams'; usually made from partially hydrogenated vegetable oil.
 Upon whipping, some fat is released from the fat globules.
 This fat 'glues' a network of fat globules.
 Air is entrapped in this network thus creating the foam.
 They differ from whipped cream dessert toppings due to containing very little to no dairy whatsoever.